Lukas-Netz/se-rwth.github.io/_pages/research/State-Based-Modeling.md

 ## Summary of Most Relevant Topic Papers

-Today, we see that many informatics theories are based on state machines in various forms including Petri Nets or temporal logics.
+Today, we see that many informatics theories are based on state machines in various forms, including Petri Nets or temporal logics.
-Software engineering is particularly interested in using state machines for modeling systems.
+Moreover, software engineering is particularly interested in using state machines for modeling systems.

-Nonetheless, we believe that a sound and precise integration of the digital theory (automata) of informatics with control theory (calculus) used by almost all other engineering and science disciplines is one of the most interesting challenges that we experience at the moment.
-Cyber-physical systems (CPS)
+Nonetheless, we believe that a sound and precise integration of the digital theory (automata) of informatics with control theory (calculus) used by almost all other engineering and science disciplines is one of the most interesting challenges we experience now.
+Moreover, cyber-physical systems (CPS)
 (see [Cyber Physical Systems (CPS)](/research/Cyber-Physical-Systems)) urgently require such an integrated theory.